devongovett/regexgen/README.md

    which is quite elegant.
 It expresses the DFA as a system of equations which can be solved for a resulting regex.
 Along the way, some additional optimizations are made, such as hoisting common substrings out of an alternation, and using character class ranges.
+   This produces an an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) for the regex, which is then converted to a string and compiled to a JavaScript `RegExp` object.

 ## License